Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 9

 march all my men back to where there

-was water because they would rioting
+was water because they would mutiny

-if kept in the desert like this without
+if Kept in the Desert like this without

 water. & they told me to see the Engineers

-who had charge of arrangement for water
+who had charge of arrangements for water

 & do what I could.
 I saw him about